History of rugby union matches between Italy and New Zealand

 The All Blacks first played against Italy at the opening game of the inaugural Rugby World Cup in 1987, beating them 70–6 at Eden Park, Auckland.
-The two teams have played a total of 17 Test matches recognised by both sides as full internationals, with New Zealand winning all of them by an average margin of 51 points.
+The two teams have played seventeen Test matches recognised by both sides as full internationals, with New Zealand winning all of them by an average margin of 51 points.

 The two sides have been in the same pool in 7 of the 10 Rugby World Cup tournaments to date but have only played each other 6 times because Typhoon Hagibis caused their scheduled meeting in the 2019 tournament to be cancelled.
 The first 11 meetings between the two sides since their first clash in 1987 were never played at the same venue, then two tests had been held back to back at the Stadio Olimpico in Rome.

 Summary

 Note: Summary below reflects test results by both teams.